Hermann Buhl

 Hermann Buhl (21 September 1924 – 27 June 1957) was an Austrian mountaineer.
 His accomplishments include the first ascents of Nanga Parbat in 1953 and Broad Peak in 1957.
-He is one of the pioneers of the alpine style.
-Buhl was the father of Austrian-German writer, publisher, and freelance journalist, Kriemhild "Krimi" Buhl.
+He was one of the pioneers of the alpine style.
+Buhl was the father of Austrian–German writer, publisher, and freelance journalist, Kriemhild "Krimi" Buhl.

 Personal life

 Buhl was born in Innsbruck, Austria.
 He was the youngest of four children.
 At the age of four, he was taken to an orphanage with his half-brother Siegfried after his mother Marianne, who came from South Tyrol, became mentally ill and was institutionalized.
-His father Wilhelm, who was overwhelmed with looking after the four children, told the children that their mother had died.
-However, Marianne actually became a victim of Nazi euthanasia in Mauthausen years later.
-Two years after moving into the orphanage, Hermann was taken in by his aunt and uncle.
-In the 1930s, the boy, who was considered weak and sensitive, undertook his first tours in the Tux Alps, the Wilder Kaiser and the Karwendel.
-In 1939, he joined the young team of the Innsbruck section, which belonged to the German Alpine Club (DAV) from 1938 to 1945.
+His father Wilhelm, unable to cope with raising four children alone, told them their mother had died.
+However, Marianne was later murdered by the Nazis at Mauthausen.
+He was later taken in by his aunt and uncle.
+In the 1930s, considered a weak and sensitive boy, he made his first climbing trips in the Tux Alps, the Wilder Kaiser, and the Karwendel.
+In 1939, he joined the youth group of the Innsbruck section, which belonged to the German Alpine Club (DAV) from 1938 to 1945.
 Later, together with his friend Kurt Diemberger, he was a member of the Bergland section of the DAV in Munich.
-Through the mediation of Luis Trenker, he was supported by the founder of the section, August Schuster, and was given a job in his sports shop.
+With Luis Trenker's help, the section's founder, August Schuster, gave him a job in his sports shop.

-After finishing secondary school, Hermann Buhl began an apprenticeship as a forwarding agent.
-World War II interrupted his commercial studies, and he joined the Alpine troops, as a mountain infantryman, in 1943.
-Buhl participated in the Monte Cassino, in Italy.
-1949 he was founding member of the mountain rescue in Innsbruck.
+After finishing secondary school, Buhl began an apprenticeship as a forwarding agent.
+World War II interrupted his commercial training, and in 1943 he joined the Alpine troops as a mountain infantryman.
+Buhl participated in the Battle of Monte Cassino in Italy.
+In 1949 he was a founding member of the Innsbruck mountain rescue group.

-In March 1951, Hermann Buhl married Eugenie (“Generl”) Högerle († 2025) from Ramsau near Berchtesgaden and in the same year became the father of Kriemhild Buhl, who would later become a writer.
-This was followed by daughters Silvia and Ingrid and a change of residence to his wife's hometown.
+In March 1951, Buhl married Eugenie ("Generl") Högerle (died 2025) from Ramsau near Berchtesgaden and in the same year became the father of Kriemhild Buhl, who would later become a writer.
+Two more daughters, Silvia and Ingrid, who died young, followed, and the family moved to his wife's hometown.

-In 1957, Hermann Buhl was photographed sharing a moment with his wife and daughter, bidding farewell before embarking on another expedition.
+In 1957, Hermann Buhl was photographed with his wife and daughter in Vienna before departing for the Broad Peak expedition.
 Less is known about Buhl's other daughters.
-In her book "Papa Lalalaya", Kriemhild Buhl offers a personal account of her father's duality as an extreme mountaineer and a devoted family man.
-She recounts how, despite the inherent risks of his climbing pursuits, Buhl remained deeply connected to his family, often being around his young daughters and valuing the moments spent with them.
+In her book Papa Lalalaya, Kriemhild Buhl recounts her father's fame after the Nanga Parbat ascent and its effect on the family; she and her two younger sisters saw little of their father in his later years, as his mountaineering career and public engagements frequently kept him away from home.

-His work as a mountain guide did not earn him much.
-Buhl's commitment to his family was evident even in his professional life.
-To support them financially, he worked as a salesman and advisor for mountaineering equipment at Sporthaus Schuster, a sportswear store in Munich.
+As a mountain guide he earned little, so to support his family he also worked as a salesman and equipment advisor at Sporthaus Schuster, a sportswear store in Munich.